Mimicking states with limited resources: passing quantum quiz via global control: Abstract

 \section{Abstract}

-Precise control of quantum systems with moderate number of degrees of freedom, being of interest for application of quantum technologies, becomes experimentally feasible.
-Various types of quantum scenarios and protocols are being widely discussed in scientific literatures.
-We propose, analyze, and optimize a protocol which allows the fast simulation of properties of unknown quantum states relying on minimum relevant information.
+Precise control of quantum systems with a moderate number of degrees of freedom, being of interest for application in quantum technologies, becomes experimentally feasible.
+Various types of quantum scenarios and protocols are being widely discussed in scientific literature.
+We propose, analyze, and optimize a protocol which allows fast simulation of properties of unknown quantum states relying on minimum relevant information.
 Our protocol, having common features with quantum identification and shortcuts to adiabaticity, permits avoiding orthogonality catastrophe, where transitions between physically very similar systems are characterized by zero or a very low fidelity.